Suggestion: Watch the 5 minutes video tutorial before reading this article

 If you want to know more, I recommend you to read my separate article that explains how you can get a home loan in the Philippines as a foreigner.

-Philippines is a preferred choice among foreign property investors.
-It grows fast economically, has promising demographics, low living costs, and a developed hospitality industry.
+The Philippines is a preferred choice among foreign property investors.
+It grows fast economically, has promising demographics, low living costs, and developed hospitality industry.

 At the same time, property prices in prime areas in Manila and Cebu are significantly lower compared to places like Shanghai, Hong Kong, and Singapore.